 “Enteric coating is a gimmick to hide low quality oil.”

 “Enteric coating is a way to inflate the price.”

 The complaints are always from marketers selling non-enteric coated fish oil.
 Enteric coating is NOT a gimmick.
 But the complainers have a point!
 Some companies use enteric coating as an odor-masking agent for lousy oil.
 And they may charge you more for it.

 Bottom-line: Enteric Coated Fish Oil

-Enteric coated fish oil appears better absorbed than regular fish oil.
-And it will reduce fishy burps.
+Enteric coated fish oil prevents burps and is well-absorbed.
 It’s a win-win.
 Especially if you start with high quality, pharmaceutical grade fish oil.

 About the Author: Vin Kutty is OmegaVia’s Scientific Advisor and Chief Blogger.
 He is a nutritionist, author, and Omega-3 expert with over 20 years of experience.